alacrity-ai/shipwright-survivors/README.md

   - [x] Fix black ship skilltree icons

   - [ ] Passive menu needs to use GamepadNavMap
-  - [ ] Tutorial Mission Revamp (Make it better, it's also unwinnable currently)
+  - [x] Tutorial Mission Revamp (Make it better, it's also unwinnable currently)
-  - [ ] Gamepad - Press select to toggle to the block queue. d-pad left and right to cycle through blocks, and A to attach.
+  - [ ] Gamepad - Press d-pad left and right to toggle (timer) cycle through blocks, and A to attach.
 Should work in and out of BlockDropDecisionMenu.
   - [ ] Ship Selection:
     - [ ] Add artifacts
       - [ ] Droppable item